 What to look for:

-Check for curling leaves, yellowing, and slow growth.
+Check for curling leaves, yellowing, dry and brittle leaf tissue and slow growth.
 If it is too hot for your plants this will cause leaves to yellow and curl up, while if it is too cold, they can turn a light yellow and start to droop.

 Too hot

 Excessive heat can cause cannabis leaves to turn yellow.
-High temperatures stress the plants, causing them to lose moisture rapidly and hindering their ability to photosynthesize effectively.
+High temperatures above 28 degrees Celsius can significantly stress the plants, causing them to lose moisture rapidly due to transpiration and hindering their ability to photosynthesize effectively.

 How to fix:

-Indoors: To fix indoor temperature issues get yourself a thermometer and try to maintain a stable environment in your grow room> Try to keep between the range of 70-85°F (20-29°C) during the day and slightly cooler at night.
+Indoors: To fix indoor temperature issues get yourself a digital hygrometer inside your grow space, and try to maintain a stable environment in your grow room.
+Try to keep between the range of 70-85°F (20-29°C) during the day and slightly cooler at night.
 Use fans, air conditioning, or heaters to regulate the temperature.
 Make sure you have good ventilation to prevent heat buildup.

 Outdoors: If you are growing outside, most of what works for indoor grows will not work for you.
 Instead try to follow these steps:

-- Water your plants in the evening to avoid water evaporating and burning the leaves.
+• Water your plants in the evening an hour after sun sets to avoid water evaporating and burning the leaves.

-- If the heat is causing stress you need to do whatever you can to reduce the temperature for your plants, so try to find a way to increase shade during the hottest parts of the day – to do this you can either move them into a shaded area or put up a sun sail.
+• If the heat is causing stress you need to do whatever you can to reduce the temperature for your plants, so try to find a way to increase shade during the hottest parts of the day.
+Shading nets will reduce light intensity and heat.
 Don’t worry about them not getting as much direct sunlight, the key is to help them survive.

-- Think about what material of pots you use.
-Ceramic pots are great because they are nice and thick and help to regulate the temperature of your soil in extreme heat, protecting your roots.
+• Think about what material of pots you use.
+Fabric pots are great because they help to regulate the temperature of your soil in extreme heat, protecting your roots.

 Too cold